Jeraldy/JeddyJs/README.md

 Then open: [http://localhost:9000/](http://localhost:9000/)

 ### How does Jeddyjs Work?
- Jeddyjs creates a VIRTUAL DOM in memory, which is a representation of the document object model.
+ Jeddyjs creates a virtual DOM in memory, which is a representation of the document object model.
 Instead of manipulating the browser's DOM directly, all the changes are applied to the virtual DOM first and then, using a diffing algorithm, the minimal scope of necessary DOM operations is calculated.
-Finally, the real DOM tree is updated accordingly by applaying changes only to what needs to be changed, ensuring minimum time consumed.
+Finally, the real DOM tree is updated accordingly by applaying changes only to what needs to be changed.
 This method guarantees better user experience and higher app performance.

 ### Using JeddyJs
-  We will build a simple counter application using two different approches.
+  We will build a simple counter application using two approches.
 The first part will use a simple state management mechanism, And on the second part we will use redux.The second approach is recommended for better state management.
 ### PART I: Using Local State